 Because of this, Daedalic is being cautious about releasing info to the public.
 Despite being revealed in 2019, only bits and pieces have been shared in the years since.
 However, between a few trailers and developer interviews, the game has slowly taken shape.
+Plus, a new gameplay trailer recently dropped on July 7, giving us our best look yet at the upcoming title.
 Here’s everything we know about The Lord of the Rings: Gollum.

 - The best Lord of the Rings games of all time

 - Amazon’s Lord of the Rings series: Everything we know so far